erSubhashThapa/100daysofcode/r2-log.md

   }
   ```

   And I no longer saw the `eslint` folder in `node_modules`.
-So I guess the command did remove ESLint, it just didn't get rid of node.
+So I guess the command **did** remove ESLint, it just didn't get rid of npm.
 Maybe that seems like obvious behavior to most people, but I'm still trying to understand this all.

   ## Uninstalling NPM